Blog Layout

 Do I have tinnitus or do I imagine it?

 Tinnitus describes the sensation of hearing sounds without external stimuli.
-Most often – if you imagine tinnitus, you have tinnitus.
+Most often – if you think you could be imagining tinnitus, you have tinnitus.

 The types and pitches of sound are different for everyone.
 High-pitched ringing is common, but tinnitus can be described as swishing, buzzing, grinding – or many other descriptors.